alia-77/sakkan-properties-ai-concierge/README.md

 The system is designed to:

-- avoid fabricated listings and prices
+* avoid unsupported property claims
-- preserve client data isolation
+* preserve client data isolation
-- require consent before memory writes
+* require consent before memory writes
-- require human review for every client-facing message
+* require human review for client-facing communication

 All property and client data is synthetic and created specifically for this project.